kulikmark/WeatherApp-SwiftUI/README.md

 # WeatherApp-SwiftUI
 The App was created by the course of Sean Allen as a demonstration of my SwiftUI understandng skills.
-This App shows current wheather.

 ![me](https://github.com/kulikmark/WeatherApp-SwiftUI/blob/main/WeatherApp-SwiftUI.gif)